 Vitaly Orlov: [to Yuri after Yuri wipes Vitaly's map of the Ukraine drawn in cocaine off a table] You fuck!
 You fucking fuck!
 You fuck- you fucking fuck!
-What the fuck is the matter with you?
+What the fuck is your problem?

 Yuri Orlov: [to a pilot, who doubts that he can land the plane on a short runway, shorter than he originally anticipated ] You underestimate yourself Aleksei.
 You're the best.
 You're the shit Aleksei, you're the shit!
 You're the shit!
 You're the shit!

 Yuri Orlov: Vitaly, I've tasted your borscht.
 You're no fucking chef.
 I can eat in the restaurant for free and I still don't eat there.